coqui-ai/TTS/README.md

 In case of any error or intercepted execution, if there is no checkpoint yet under the output folder, the whole folder is going to be removed.

-You can also enjoy Tensorboard,  if you point the Tensorboard argument```--logdir``` to the experiment folder.
+You can also enjoy Tensorboard,  if you point Tensorboard argument```--logdir``` to the experiment folder.

 ## Testing
 Best way to test your network is to use Notebooks under ```notebooks``` folder.